 - Acknowledge if you’re not the right person to offer help.
 The last thing someone dealing with mental health issues needs is bad advice

 Now it is your turn

 What do you think?
-Were you familiar with Person-Centred Therapy (PCT)?
+What do you think about the person centered approach in psychotherapy?
+Have you ever visited a person centered therapist?
 Do you recognise the explanation of Person-Centred Therapy, or do you have something to add?
 Do you have any tips for dealing with psychological problems in a prudent way?